OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-04.md

 ## Matthew 4:22

-Immediately, they left the boat and their father, and followed him.
+Then without delay, they left the boat and their father, and followed him.

 ---